wenkaiingermany/NCE_03/Lesson_29.md

 A mother takes twenty years to make a man of her boy, and another woman makes a fool of him in twenty minutes.

 Men always want to be a woman's first love; women have a more subtle instinct: what they like is to be a man's last romance.

+### Most funny stories are based on comic situations.
+In spite of national differences, certain funny situations have a universal appeal.

+universal: international, global, world-wirde
+appeal: attraction, charm, fascination

+appeal to sb.
+The idea never appealed to me very much, ...

+acctract / charm / fascinate sb.
+Cats never fail to fascinate human beings.

+appealing
+attractive
+charming
+fascinating

+### No matter where you live, you would find it difficult not to laugh at, say, Charlie Chaplin's early films.

+Whoever wants to sign up for the course is welcome.
+[X] No matter who wants to sign up for the course is welcome.
+No matter who wants to sign up for the course, he is welcome.

+Whatever project he works on is always successful.
+No matter what project he works on, it is always successful.

+Why don't we have a break until, (let's) say, 10:45?

+### However, a new type of humour, which stems largely from the U.S., has recently come into fashion.

+stem from ...
+originate in ...
+have its roots in ...

+come into fashion
+Miniskirts have come into fashion.

+be in fashion
+be out of fashion
+fashionable clothes / ideas / hairstyles

+come into use
+Computers first came into use in the early 1950s.

+come into effect
+The new seat-belt regulations came into effect last week.

+come into blossom
+The trees are late coming into blossom this year.

+come into being
+Up to now, historians have assumed that calendars came into being with the advent of agriculture, ...

+### Comedians base their jokes on tragic situations like violent death or serious accidents.

+Comedians build their jokes on tragic situations ...
+Comedians found their jokes on tragic situations ...

+### Many people find this sort of joke distasteful / unpleasant / disgusting / repellent / revolting / repulsive.
+This sort of joke repels / revolts / repulses / disgusts / sickens many people.

+Many people dislike / hate / despise / abhor / detest / loathe / abominate this sort of joke.

+### The following example of 'sick humour' will enable you to judge for yourself.

+the following example
+the ensuing example
+the under-mentioned example
+the example below

+the previous example
+the preceding example
+the above-mentioned example
+the example above

+enable sb. to do
+They devise hundreds of competitions which will enable us to win huge sums of money.

+allow / permit sb. to do
+make it possible for sb. to do
+Radio and television have made it possible for advertisers to capture the attention of millions of people in this was.

+do sth. for oneself
+So great is our passion for doing thins for ourselves, that we are becoming increasingly less dependent on specialized labor.